-4.9 The IT services suppliers' results are consistent with the results of the property services questionnaires i.e., while most suppliers are Australian based, their broader supply chains may be overseas and, in our view, are subject to modern slavery risk.
-Several suppliers indicated that they did not have any policies or practices in place to review and address modern slavery risks in their supply chains but were intending to develop these.
+4.8 While most IT services suppliers are Australian based, their broader supply chains may be overseas and, in our view, are subject to modern slavery risk.
+Our main supplier of IT Services demonstrated that they did have extensive policies and practices in place to review and address modern slavery risks in their supply chains.